 The growing evidence that agrochemicals are absorbed by fruits and vegetables, making washing only partially effective, highlights the inadequacy of current regulations on Maximum Residue Levels (MRLs) in food.
-For a start levels are only set for the a start levels are only set for "the most important components of the average national diet." - there are no MRLs for celery, lettuce and spuds, partly because MAFF knows these particular vegetables are particularly affected by residues.
+For a start levels are only set for "the most important components of the average national diet." - there are no MRLs for celery, lettuce and spuds, partly because MAFF knows these particular vegetables are particularly affected by residues.
 Marks & Spencer have imposed their own limits on Tecnazene, a fungicide used on stored potatoes.
 It might be better to keep your apple core and throw away the rest.